-The proposed increases in water charges are necessary to pay for critical investments in water supply infrastructure rehabilitation and upgrades, and the development of future drought-proof supplies.
+The proposed increases in water charges are necessary to pay for critical investments in water supply infrastructure rehabilitation and upgrades, and the development of future drought-proof supplies, most notably purified water.
 For example, the Anderson Dam Seismic Retrofit will help ensure public safety and bolster future water supply reliability.
 The cost projection for the Anderson Dam Seismic Retrofit project has increased since last year due to the discovery of additional vulnerabilities, which will require a near complete removal of the existing dam, and the determination that the dam's spillway needs to be fully replaced as it has some of the same weaknesses that Oroville Dam's spillway had.
-Also, the state's proposed plan for the California Water Fix is anticipated to improve the reliability of the infrastructure through which 40% of the county's water supply is delivered.
+Additionally, the Rinconada Water Treatment Plant upgrade is more than halfway complete, and will extend the plant's service life for the next 50 years as well as increase production capacity up to 25%.
+Lastly, the state's proposed plan for the California Water Fix is anticipated to improve the reliability of the infrastructure through which 40% of the county's water supply is delivered.